dengeltheyounger/aur-update/readme.md

 with or without the installer.
 This is intended to allow some flexibility for the user.
 If there are any issues or expansions in functionality you would like to see, let me know.

+Change log:
+03/01/2020
+	Made heavy revisions to lastupdate.sh and getsiteversion.sh.
+Instead of using curl, they pull from the PKGBUILD. getsiteversion does a git pull.
+If the repo is already up to date, the check is much quicker than with curl.
+It'll take longer if the repo is out of date.
+This will be fine for most users, however, since they will want to update anyway.